skalenetwork/metaport/README.md

 If you're passing more that 2 chains to Metaport constructor or to `updateParams` function they will be available in the dropdown menu and no chain will be selected by default.

-If you want to perform/request transfer from one particulat chain to another, pass exactly 2 chains to `schain` param:
+If you want to perform/request transfer from one particular chain to another, pass exactly 2 chain names to `schain` param:

 ```Javascript
 const widget = new Metaport({